ing-bank/baker/split-brain-resolver/tla/README.md

 events (like MemberUp, MemberUnreachable, etc).

 ### ClusterV3 spec
-Starting 6 processes for 3 node setup to simulate one node can receive unreachable/up messages of other 2 nodes concurrently, so it makes 6 concurrent processes.
+Starting six processes in a three-node setup to simulate one node can receive unreachable/up messages of other two nodes concurrently, so it makes six concurrent processes.
 First node starts as the leader and never changes in this version.
 Availability (At least one node is up) invariant is tested but due to huge state space being generated, the algorithm needs